 If, after the Dishonored 2 debacle, you're worried about the launch performance of Arkane's latest, they'd like to reassure you.
 Co-creative director Rafael Colantonio says in an interview that Prey will be "really flawless when we ship" on PC, thanks to lessons learned from their last title, plus more QA time and a different, better-understood engine.

-Prey is set in 2032, in an alternative timeline where John kennedy was never assassinated and went on to invest heavily in space program.
+Prey is set in 2032, in an alternative timeline where John Kennedy was never assassinated and went on to invest heavily in the space program.
 69 years on and one of Kennedy’s space stations is still in orbit around Earth’s moon.
 It’s a vessel that’s been renovated countless times, leading to a clash of styles and designs from different eras all bolted on top of one another.
 It’s aboard this space station that protagonist Morgan Yu finds himself.

 A video posted on Bethesda’s YouTube channel gives greater insight into the events leading up to the game, and reveals the origin of the space station - Talos I - as well as the two purposes it serves: containment and research.
 You can watch it below.

-Prey story details are still very scarce.
 Here's the premise: in the year 2032, you mysteriously awaken on Talos I, a high-tech space station, and it's quickly clear that all is not well.
 The station is deserted but for a number of extremely hostile aliens called Typhons, which possess the ability to hide in plain sight, taking on the appearance of everyday objects like potted plants and monitors.
 Think Garry's Mod Prop Hunt, but scary.
 The only aim is to survive, but we’re assuming making it back to Earth will also place fairly high on Yu’s list of priorities.

 We also learn in the reveal trailer that Morgan Yu is or has been the subject of experimentation, not by the aliens on board the Talos I, but by his fellow man.
 The exact nature of these experiments in unknown.
 Players can also pick the gender of Yu at the start of the game.
 Both versions are fully voiced, but it’s not known whether gender will play a role in the narrative of the game yet.